pheara/etherium-rpg/Home.md

-However this new material also lead to a burst of technological advancement, both due to the high energy density of the material as well as it's "inspiration-enhancing" effects on being exposed to it for prolonged periods of time or even stronger, when imbibing it.
+However this new material also lead to a burst of technological advancement, both due to the high energy density of the material as well as it's "inspiration-enhancing" effects of being exposed to it for prolonged periods of time or even stronger, when imbibing it.
 These technological jumps also was responsible for some critical shifts in power-balances.